Rebel rivalry and suspicions threaten Syria revolt

 Several rebel groups have formally broken with the FSA to form outfits such as the Syrian Liberation Army, the Patriotic Army and The Alternative Movement, whose real identity and clout are hard to assess, because the government restricts media access to Syria.

-The FSA has pledged to honour the shaky U.N.-backed truce that took effect on April 16 if the army reciprocates.
+The FSA has pledged to honor the shaky U.N.-backed truce that took effect on April 16 if the army reciprocates.
 But the Syrian Liberation Army says it will keep fighting.

 "We don't accept the ceasefire.
 We have slowed down a bit, only because we don't have enough weapons," its spokesman, Haitham Qudeimati, told Reuters.

-Fighters say private donors, possibly frontmen for Gulf states such as Saudi Arabia and Qatar, have funnelled millions of dollars to favoured rebel groups.
+Fighters say private donors, possibly frontmen for Gulf states such as Saudi Arabia and Qatar, have funneled millions of dollars to favored rebel groups.
 Many suspect the Muslim Brotherhood and the Salafis are getting the lion's share.

 A 60-year-old rebel commander called Abu Shaham, from the central city of Hama, accused the Brotherhood of hanging back from the battlefront to overpower other rebel groups later.